GarethElms/jQuery.formError/README.md

 # Release notes

 ### v0.2
-* Newlines are inserted into error message that are too long
+* Newlines are inserted into error messages that are too long (default is maximum 30 charactere per line)
 * z-index changed to ensure that an error message overlays a success image

 ### v0.1